BP, Conoco to cut North Sea jobs as oil price plummets

 Rivals Royal Dutch Shell and Chevron announced job cuts in the North Sea last year.

-Oil prices have collapsed over the last six months, dropping almost 60 percent as a global glut has overwhelmed demand at a time of lackluster world economic growth.
+Oil prices have collapsed over the last six months, dropping almost 60 percent as a global glut has overwhelmed demand at a time of lacklustre world economic growth.

 North Sea Brent crude oil was trading around $49.30 a barrel on Thursday, down from more than $115 last June.